grammatical/evaluation/README.md

       <translation rank="5" system="NTHU"/>
     </ranking-item>

 Ranks with multiple systems have been collapsed if the system output was the same.
 The attribute `src-id` references the position of the judged sentence in a system output.
-The system names correspondsto the filenames in `data/original/official_submissions` which contains the original system outputs.
+The system names correspond to the filenames in `data/original/official_submissions` which contains the original system outputs.

 The tables presented in our paper can be generated using